tackk/MobilePages/README.md

 #### addProperty(string[, object|function|array|primitive])

 Parameters: name, optional property (`undefined` if not present)

-Action: Define a property on teh page object by the given name
+Action: Define a property on the page object by the given name

 Return: The page object.
 Enables method chaining.

 Example usage: